 You have your Deluxe Backgammon set and you understand the opening moves.
-To take your game to the next level so you can truly enjoy using your luxury backgammon set, you need to understand how to reply to the opening moves.
+To take your game to the next level so you can truly enjoy using your backgammon set, you need to understand the replies to the opening moves.
 In this guide, we will explain how to respond to the opening moves and discuss some of the alternatives.
 A complete list of Playing Guides is available on this link.

 As discussed in our Backgammon Opening Moves playing guide, there are 15 possible dice combinations for the opening move.
 There are about 30 acceptable ways to make each of those plays.
 When it comes to the reply, we now include doubles, so there are 21 possible dice combinations in play.
 This means, in reply, there are a total of (30 x 21) 630 different options you might encounter if your opponent had made the opening roll.

 These options have all been studied and analysed using computer-generated rollouts.
 You can find lists of the moves online.
 This article will not cover all of these possibilities, rather it will focus on the general principles for the reply.
 This post uses standard backgammon notation.

 Obviously, most of the opening moves remain as an option for the reply, but these need to be considered in response to your opponent’s move.
 You may miss an opportunity if you stubbornly follow the opening moves.
 In addition, there are an additional six moves as the doubles are now included.